What’s the Difference Between Customer Service, Customer Care and Customer Support?

 Moreover, customer service could be classified as an area of customer experience.
 Quite often the entire customer experience can be heavily influenced by a customer service interaction.
 Thus it’s a key area and its core role is to provide support.
 For instance, a blip in customer experience — say, receiving a damaged package — means that a customer will contact customer service.
 This will turn into a make-or-break moment for keeping that customer.

 Picture 1.
 How to provide excellent customer service

 What is Customer Care?

-It’s management-oriented and requires you to create, develop, and enhance customer services with the carefully targeted customer to maximize your customers’ value and increase their loyalty.
+It’s management-oriented and requires you to create, develop, and enhance customer services.
+Achieve that with the carefully targeted customer to maximize your customers’ value and increase their loyalty.